blockbasenetwork/node/README.md

-    "AccountName": "", // The EOS account name you configured "ActivePrivateKey": "", // The private key for the active permission key of the node account "ActivePublicKey": "", // The public key for the active permission key "MongoDbConnectionString": "mongodb://localhost", // The MongoDB connection string "MongoDbPrefix": "blockbase", // Caution(!): If you're running multiple instance of the BlockBase node attached to the same mongodb you need to have a different prefix per node instance!
+    "AccountName": "", // The EOS account name you configured "ActivePrivateKey": "", // The private key for the active permission key of the node account "ActivePublicKey": "", // The public key for the active permission key "DatabasesPrefix": "blockbase", // Caution(!): If you're running multiple instance of the BlockBase node attached to the same mongodb and postgres you need to have a different prefix per node instance!
-    "PostgresHost": "localhost", // The postgresql host address "PostgresUser": "postgres", // The postgresql user name to use for the connection "PostgresPort": 5432, // The port to use in the postgresql connection
+    "MongoDbConnectionString": "mongodb://localhost", // The MongoDB connection string "PostgresHost": "localhost", // The postgresql host address "PostgresUser": "postgres", // The postgresql user name to use for the connection "PostgresPort": 5432, // The port to use in the postgresql connection